Best Travel Gear for Infants and Toddlers

 The Bjorn crib is also extremely fast and easy to set up and take down; simply pop it open and insert the mattress.
 The mattress is a bit thicker than the Lotus Crib’s and is held off the floor a couple of inches, so some say it’s more comfortable.

 Bottom line: We especially like how lightweight and simple to set up the Lotus and Bjorn are, which is why they’re our top picks for travel.
 The Nuna and Chicco cribs are easy to set up, but a bit heavier.
+What about the 4Moms Breeze?
+IMO, anything that’s 30 lbs is not ideal for travel.
+Those heavier playards are really best for home use.

 Travel High Chairs